foundriesio/docs/source/tutorials/creating-first-target/commit-and-push-our-changes.rst

 You then built and tested a local version of the container.

 In this chapter, you will work on the final adjustments before sending your changes to the remote repository.
-This triggers the FoundriesFactory® CI to start a new build, which compiles and publishes your application to `Foundries.io™ hub <https://hub-ui.foundries.io/>`_.
+This triggers the FoundriesFactory™ Platform CI to start a new build, which compiles and publishes your application to `Foundries.io™ hub <https://hub-ui.foundries.io/>`_.

 Open a terminal on your host machine and navigate to the container folder used in the previous tutorial.